First time Mom regrets… but really, how could you expect anything different.

 First, they're made of natural materials.
 Not only does that mean they're not an eyesore, it means I feel really really comfortable giving her something from Lovevery to play with or chew on!

-Second, each box that comes in the mail is sent specifically for age AND comes with a little booklet explaining where she is in her development and how to use the toys to help develop her skills!
+Second, each box that comes in the mail is sent specifically for age and where they are developmentally AND comes with a little booklet explaining how to use the toys to help develop her skills!

-I started Elimination Communication (EC or infant potty training) around her 4-month sleep regression and basically said hell no. Once we started getting more sleep Seth tried again… so I did too.
+I started Elimination Communication (EC or infant potty training) around her 4-month sleep regression and basically said hell no (our full experience here, and our one year review here).
+Once we started getting more sleep Seth tried again… so I did too.

 We now catch almost every 1st pee of the morning and transitional pees as well, aka after a meal, after the car seat etc.